The Cheapest, Easiest, Fastest Ways to Become an English Teacher in Mexico

 The beauty of teaching English today is that all the tools you need to prepare an individual English lesson are at your fingertips, online and on YouTube, right down to being able to Google “How to teach progressive tense in English.”
 All you need is decent research skills and a genuine enthusiasm for teaching to put together a satisfying teaching session.

-For teaching in Latin American countries, some Spanish is useful but many people think immersion, where only the language being taught is spoken, forces the student to learn faster.
+For teaching in Latin American countries, some Spanish is useful however many people think immersion, where only the language being taught is spoken, forces the student to learn faster.

-His advice will resonate with anyone who has tried to learn a second language.
+Campbells’ method will resonate with anyone who has tried to learn a second language.
 You want to talk as much as possible.
 Most everything else; reading, vocabulary-building, listening, you can do on your own.
+Good teachers obligate students to speak as much as possible.

 What luck to be born a native English speaker!
-A number of people young and old (like the 80-year old parents of a friend of mine who teach English when they’re in China) travel the world teaching English.
-If you’re a potential expat wondering how you might contribute your skills in a host country, teaching your mother tongue undoubtedly can be a gratifying, flexible option.
+You have a skill in huge demand all over the world.
+A number of people young and old travel the world teaching English.
+If you are a potential expat wondering how you might contribute to your new host country, teaching your mother tongue undoubtedly can be a gratifying, flexible option.

 These undiscovered gems are great tools for helping students or Mexican friends learning English.